 (Redirected from Installation)

-- Visit http://download.whmcs.com/
+- Visit https://download.whmcs.com/

 Creating a Database

 WHMCS uses a MySQL® database to store settings and data.
 You must create one during the installation process, or create one before you begin.
 For more information, see our System Environment Guide.